The great Pacific Northwest, with it's snow capped mountain

 or patio in this great nation we call home.

 Our Core Values:

-Quality is our highest value.
-Our goal is to be the best we can be in all areas: product, service, and individual contribution.
+Quality and integrity are our highest values.
+Our goal is to be the best we can be in all areas: product, service, and positive contribution to the world.

 Service is our passion.
-We devote ourselves enthusiastically to serving people, doing whatever we can to make our customers fans.
+We devote ourselves enthusiastically to serving people, doing whatever we can to take care of our customers.

-Vision with action can change the world.
+Vision accompanied with action can change the world.
 "Imagination is more important than knowledge" (Albert Einstein).
-We encourage creativity through imagination and hard work.
+We encourage creativity, imagination and hard work.

 Our values of quality, service, and creativity, and our ultimate goal of reaching the world with our product, can only be accomplished through teamwork at every level.
 There is no limit to what we can accomplish -

 if we don't mind who gets the credit.

 The key to our team success is good communication at every level.
 We all share the responsibility for good two-way communication to accomplish our goals.

 We are committed to the highest standard of ethics and professional conduct.
 Our principles are truth, honesty, integrity, loyalty, and trustworthiness.